Exciting opportunity to attend Parma’s world famous Verdi Festival

 - We fly from Heathrow to Bologna, arriving late-afternoon.
 We transfer by coach to Parma where we shall stay at the 4* Hotel Palace Maria Luigia.
 Following Peter Hill’s introductory lecture on Verdi, dinner will be in our hotel – wine, water and coffee are included with all group lunches and dinners.

 - Day 2: Thursday 17 October

 - We spend the day in Cremona to the north of Parma close to the Po River.
 Our musical theme begins at the new Museo del Violino, an interactive and well-presented investigation into the history of Cremonese lute and violin making.
 It houses a magnificent selection of historic instruments including many crafted by Stradivarius, one of which will be played for us via a short recital.
 After a group lunch we visit the workshop of the master violin maker and restorer, Phillipe Devanneaux, who will enlighten us on the craft of violin making.
 We end our day at Piazza del Comune which has a rich panorama of Romanesque and later architecture.
 The Duomo is a wonderful Romanesque church with a very ornate west front.
 We return to Parma and the evening will be free.
-Tonight’s opera will be Nabucco in the Teatro Regio, and though not included in our itinerary, you will be able to book for this performance as detailed below.
+Tonight’s opera will be I Due Foscari in the Teatro Regio at 8.00 pm, and though not included in our itinerary, you will be able to book for this performance as detailed below.

 - Day 3: Friday 18 October